priyatampintu/OCR-invoice-Template/README.md

   conda activate invoice_ocr
   pip install -r requirements.txt
 ```
 ## STEP 1.
-Data Collection
+Finetuning Donut on a custom dataset

-Download images from cdn link and only images in JPG file format are allowed.
+It contains 100 images  to demonstrate Donut’s effectiveness.
+It’s a smaller dataset than CORD (which contains ~1000 images), and also much fewer labels (only Invoice NUmber and Total Amount).

 Images and lablel's name should be same with jpg and json format.